rahulumrao/sparc/README.md

 export VASP_PP_PATH=/path/to/vasp/potcar_files    # POTCAR files path
 ```

-If you have installed PLUMED manually (skip if you used `conda-forge`), you also need to set the environment before running the code:
+If you have installed PLUMED manually (skip if you used `conda-forge`), you also need to set PLUMED environment before running the code:

 ```bash
 export PLUMED_KERNEL="$CONDA_PREFIX/lib/libplumedKernel.so"